tj-smith47/pve-certdumper/README.md

 # Traefik dumpcerts for PVE

-This service dumps the certificates from Traefik's unified `acme.json` and reformats them to allow them to be used in Proxmox VE.
-This enables your bare-metal PVE node to benefit from the simplicity of Traefik's cert auto-renewal & tls termination.
+This service dumps the certificates from Traefik's unified `acme.json` and reformats them for use w/ PVE.

 ## Motivation

+This enables your bare-metal PVE node to benefit from the simplicity of Traefik's cert auto-renewal & tls termination.
 While PVE can handle automatic ACME cert renewal, if you run Traefik to reverse-proxy your Proxmox URL, it's a much more pleasant experience to have all of your configuration done in one place.

 ## Background